DtxdF/AppJail/README.md

 * Table interface - many commands have a table-like interface, which is very familiar to many sysadmin tools.
 * No databases - each configuration is separated in each entity (networks, jails, etc.) which makes maintenance much easier.
 * Healthcheckers - Monitor your jails and make sure they are healthy!
+* Images - Your jail in a single file!
 * ...

 ## Installation